Housing and Residence Life Regulations and Conduct Procedures

 - A Resident is entitled to one appeal per incident.

 - A Resident electing to appeal a Housing & Residence Life Conduct decision must file a written appeal within five (5) business days of being given notification of the decision of the original hearing.
-Appeals must be submitted to the Director of Housing & Residence Life or his/her designee.
+Appeals of Housing Conduct outcomes for incidents that occurred in Osprey Fountains, Osprey Hall, Osprey Village, and The Flats at UNF can be sent to Jaylyn Jones, Assistant Director of Housing & Residence Life.
+Appeals of Housing Conduct outcomes for incidents that occurred in Osprey Cove, Osprey Crossings, and Osprey Landing can be sent to Katie Lewis, Assistant Director of Housing & Residence Life.

 - Only Appeals based on severity of sanctions, violations of due process, (as explained in The Resident Handbook) and/or the availability of new pertinent information will be considered.
 Written Appeals must state specific grounds for the appeal.